 We moved from a suburban area with a population of 100,000+.
 It was a 20-minute drive to the mall with major department stores, or 10-15 minutes to closer cities that served most of our needs.
 However, living in Grand Junction is saving us money on gas.
 Where we are located, going to Target, the grocery store or the mall is under a 2-mile drive.
 Getting to Main Street downtown takes 10 minutes.
 Because everything is so close, we are spending way less on gas for everyday services.
 That was a surprise.

 Gas prices seem average overall.
-City Market gives a discount on gas when you shop there.
-Get their app.
+City Market offers discounts on gas and groceries when you shop there, and they run promotions on their website—like 4x rewards toward gas if you shop on Fridays.
+Be sure to download the City Market mobile app.
 And even better, save on gas throughout the Grand Valley when you use the Upside App.
 Use my code to get you an extra $.15/gallon cash back the first time you fill up.
 Use code: UK3UT.

 Elevation vs. Population

 In Minnesota, as you approached a new city along the Interstate, the sign included the population.
 In Colorado, elevation takes center stage over population on road signs.
 At first, I thought that was amusing, but now I find it quite helpful.
-Grand Junction’s elevation is officially 4,646’ above sea level.
+Grand Junction’s elevation is officially 4,646 ft above sea level.
 We are surrounded by the Book Cliff Mountains, the Colorado National Monument, and the Grand Mesa.
 All mountains that increase the elevation another 1,000 to 6,000+ feet higher.
 As you drive into the mountains its fun to realize your elevation, especially as you drive over the scenic mountain passes.

 You might also like these posts: What is the Grand Valley and How to Avoid Altitude Sickness.